antvis/G2/site/docs/manual/introduction/why-g2.en.md

 ## Strong data analysis capabilities

 In the process of visualization, processing data often takes a lot of time, and there is a certain cost of getting started.
-To simplify this process, reduce data preprocessing time and standardize common data analysis capabilities, G2 provides a series of**Transform**Used to aggregate and generate new data.
+To simplify this process, reduce data preprocessing time and standardize common data analysis capabilities, G2 provides a series of **Transform** to aggregate and generate new data.
 For example, the following calculates the task distribution of athletes with different weights:

 ```js | ob
 (() => {